omarsaeedmirza/Dual-Interface-Android-Game/README.md

 Game allows different input parameters such as speed, number of laps and input mode.
 At the end of each round users are given detail analysis of thier performance.

+Designed purely in java, AWT/swing, using android studio.

 #Screenshots

 ![308706170_1209834446247186_1258788058392106466_n](https://user-images.githubusercontent.com/50313603/192881187-d71f37eb-f235-42c8-ba70-10921398aaab.jpg)